 One of the best quotes from Caddyshack is when Bill Murray‘s character, Carl Spackler, tells a story about the time he was the Dalai Lama‘s golf caddy.
 According to the famous Caddyshack Dalai Lama quote, the Tibetan religious leader didn’t give him a tip but instead offered him some spiritual guidance.

-Caddyshack Dalai Lama Quote: What Did the Dalai Lama Say In Caddyshack?
+The Caddyshack Dalai Lama Quote: What Did The Dalai Lama Say In Caddyshack?

 Before you see Dalai Lama’s response, let’s just clarify something first.
 The Dalai Lama isn’t actually in the movie Caddyshack.
-We just get to hear about his fictional round of golf through Carl Spackler.
+We just get to hear about His Holiness playing a fictional round of golf through Carl Spackler.
 Here’s the legendary Caddyshack Dalai Lama quote from the movie: